elugens/hello-javascript/docs/additional-questions/web-components/web-components-doc.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The well-known rule for developing complex software is do not make complex software.
-If something becomes complex, then split it into simpler parts (Web Components) and connect it in the most obvious way.
-A good architect is the one who can make the complex simple.
+  <div><strong>Interview Response:</strong> The well-known rule for developing complex software is not to make complex software.
+If something becomes complex, split it into simpler parts and connect it in the most obvious way.
+A good architect can make the complex simple.
     </div>
   </div>
 </details>